 Association of Information Technology Professionals (AITP)

 Association of Information Technology Professionals is a nationally recognized student chapter through the AITP organization and open to anyone with an interest in technology.
 AITP meets at least once a month.
 Activities may include travel to other cities and teaching technical seminars in the Marquette area.
-For more information contact Melissa Millis, current President, or one of the faculty advisors, David Helton.
+For more information contact Melissa Millis, current President, or the faculty advisor, David Helton.
 For more information go to the Association of Information Technology Professionals Web site.

 Beta Alpha Psi (BAP)